New Risk Bounds for 2D Total Variation Denoising: Comparison with existing results, simulation studies and discussions

 \subsection{Comparison with~\cite{ortelli2019oracle}}

 At the latter stages of preparation of this manuscript we became aware of an independent work by~\cite{ortelli2019oracle} which is related to our manuscript.
-In~\cite{ortelli2019oracle}, the authors give a general technique to derive slow($\ell_1$) and fast ($\ell_0$) rates for penalized TVD estimators and its square root version on general graphs.
+In~\cite{ortelli2019oracle}, the authors give a general technique to derive slow ($\ell_1$) and fast ($\ell_0$) rates for penalized TVD estimators and its square root version on general graphs.
 Thus, there seems to be two routes for obtaining fast rates for TVD.
 One goes through the route of bounding Gaussian width of an appropriate tangent cone to derive fast rates for the constrained TVD estimator; as done here in this manuscript as well as in~\cite{guntuboyina2017adaptive}.
-The other route; followed by~\cite{hutter2016optimal} and generalized by~\cite{ortelli2019oracle} goes through the route of bounding the so called \textit{compatibility factor}.
+The other route; followed by~\cite{hutter2016optimal} and generalized by~\cite{ortelli2019oracle} is based on bounding the so called \textit{compatibility factor}.~\cite{ortelli2019oracle} show how to bound this compatibility factor for specific graphs such as the $1d$ grid graph and the $1d $ cycle graph.
 To the best of our knowledge, bounding the compatibility factor for piecewise constant functions on axis aligned rectangles for a $2d$ grid remains an open problem.
 Thus, as far as we are aware, the work in this manuscript proving fast rates of convergence on $2d$ grid graph for piecewise constant functions on axis aligned rectangles is the first of its type in the literature.

-The work in~\cite{ortelli2019oracle} also proposes a general technique to obtain fast and slow rates for a square root version of the TVD estimator.
-The advantage of using this square root version is that the tuning parameter need not depend on the unknwn parameter $\sigma.$ Thus, it may be possible using the theory developed in~\cite{ortelli2019oracle} to derive a completely data driven estimator which (nearly) attains the slow rate or the minimax rate among the class of all bounded variation matrices.
-Thus, we do not claim that our estimator, defined in~\eqref{estnew}, is the only way or the best way to derive such a fully data driven estimator.
-All we claim is that this is one theoretically valid way to do so.